42mix/VertexEngineGL/README.md

 A powerful OpenGL based game engine, currently in early development.

 ## Why another game engine?
-Well, this project is mainly for learning purposes.
-The aim is to make a powerful, flexible and lightweight game engine, since I haven't really found any exisitng Engines that I like.
+This project is mainly for learning purposes.
 This fork aims to get OpenGL on [VertexEngine](https://github.com/VertexEngine/VertexEngine/blob/master/.github/CONTRIBUTING.md) completely.

 ## Build
 Pre-made build scripts are provided for Windows and Linux in the `scripts` directory.
 The build scripts **must be run from within that directory.**